Noordeloos/OSML-IoT-WNS/README.md

 Solder header onto the top side of the Pi Zero boards.

 ### Make Cases
 Our lab has a laser cutter, so we custom-made cases for our PiZeros.
-You may find the schematics we used for our laser-cutter here https://www.thingiverse.com/make:282969.
+You may find the schematics we used for our laser-cutter [here](https://www.thingiverse.com/make:282969).
 The schematics are bespoke for a non-wireless PiZero, but they can still be used for the wireless PiZeros; although the heat vent won't line up as nicely.
 If getting a Pi as part of a kit, like CanaKit, you can use the included case.
-You may order a Pi through CanaKit here: www.canakit.com.
+You may order a Pi through CanaKit [here](www.canakit.com).

 ### Widen RPi holes
 If using the bespoke laser-cut case like we did, I recommend enlarging the corner holes of the PiZero board.
 We used M3 bolts to secure the case, so we widened the holes using incrasingly larger drill bits.